Mexican Consulate Visit a great success!

 Mexican Consulate Visit at CVUUS

-For five years CVUUS has been the site for the Boston-based mobile Consulate each fall.
-CVUUS will host the next one on Saturday, October 19, 2024.
+For six years CVUUS has been the site for the Boston-based mobile Consulate each fall.
+CVUUS will host the next one on Saturday, October 25, 2025.
 A spring one is hosted in Montpelier each year.
-That one will be Saturday June 22, 2024 at Bethany Church.
+That one was Saturday June 22, 2024 at Bethany Church.

 Look Back at Support for Migrant Farm Workers